Powers of sets in free groups: Auxiliary lemmata

 The \emph{period}, or the \emph{left period}, of a word $w$ in some alphabet is a nonempty word $\~w$ not being a proper power such that the word $w$ has the form $w=\~w^s\r w$, where $s\geqslant 2$ and $\r w$ is a beginning of the word $\~w$ ($\r w$ may be empty but must not coincide with $\~w$).
 The word $\r w$ is called the \emph{tail} (or the \emph{right tail}) of the word~$w$.
 It is well known that the period and the tail of a periodic word are uniquely determined.

 The \emph{right period} of a word $w$ in some alphabet is a nonempty word~$\^w$ not being a proper power such that the word~$w$ has the form $w=\l w\^w^s$, where $s\geqslant 2$ and $\l w$ is an end of the word~$\^w$ ($\l w$ may be empty but must not coincide with~$\^w$).
 The word $\l w$ is called the \emph{left tail} of the word~$w$.
-It is well known that the word has a right period if and only if it has a left period (such words are called \emph{periodic}); in addition, either both tails $\l w$ and $\r w$ are empty or $\~w=\r w\l w$ and $\^w=\l w\r w$.
+It is well known that the word has a right period if and only if it has a left period (such words are called \emph{periodic}) and lengths of periods are equal.

 In the following lemma, we collect some known properties of periodic words.

 \begin{lemma0} If two periodic words have the same left periods and the same right periods, then the tails of these words coincide too.